 Soil: The soil for a Oxalis should be loose and sandy rather than rich and organic.

-Fertilizer: Feed a Oxalis monthly in the spring and summer when it is actively growing with a basic houseplant food at ½ the recommended strength.
+Fertilizer: Feed a Oxalis monthly when it is actively growing with a basic houseplant food at ½ the recommended strength.
 Never feed a Oxalis when it is dormant and the bulbs are resting.

 Potting and Repotting